 In January, we launched our campaign to challenge Whirlpool over its fire-risk dryers.
-And the response we’ve had has been overwhelming – over 75,000 people have already pledged their support.
-Now a parliamentary petition calling for a recall of Whirlpool dryers has hit 100,000 signatures.
+And the response has been overwhelming with a parliamentary petition calling for a recall of Whirlpool dryers hitting 100,000 signatures.
 So what now?

 We’ve been talking about this safety issue for months now, monitoring its progress and listening to your experiences.
 Here on Which?
 Conversation many of you have shared your concerns – some of you being affected owners and others discussing the wider safety issues.